tnorr/data-analysis/README.md

 ## Project 2: Statistics about street names in Finland

-The source data for this project is the BAF file from (https://www.posti.fi/fi/asiakastuki/postinumerotiedostot).
+The source data for this project is the BAF_20210626.dat file from (https://www.posti.fi/fi/asiakastuki/postinumerotiedostot).
 The basis was to convert the .dat file to .csv, ensure the right character set to be compatible with MySQL, import the csv to MySQL and to perform data cleaning in MySQL.
 Code can be found [here](street-name-statistics/code.sql).

 The final statistics:
 - [The most common street names](street-name-statistics/most-common-street-names.csv) (includes those with 10 or more occurences)